better-internet/radworks-docs/docs/using-radicle/creating-and-sharing-projects.md

 ## Sharing projects

-Projects can be shared with their projectID.
-The projectID can be found under the project name on the project page.
+Projects can be shared with their Radicle.
+The Radicle ID can be copied from the project page.

-Copy and pasting a projectID into your search bar will find it on the network for you.
+Copy and pasting a project's Radicle ID into your search bar will find it on the network for you.
 Following a project will replicate it to your local machine, making it available to all of your connected peers.
 To learn more about following & replication, [click here](understanding-radicle/how-it-works.md).